graham-jessup/Watchman/README.md

   Camera_Preview_Image_Overlay is a live camera feed with a crosshair - used with laser eyes to calibrate servo values in Serial_Servo_Control_Adv

-  Crosshair_Black.png is used by Camera_Preview_Image_Overlay to create a crosshairs over the image
+  Crosshair_Black.png is used by Camera_Preview_Image_Overlay to create a crosshairs over the camera feed.